 UA Board of Regents Notification and Action

-Staff Alliance actions which are modified or disapproved by the president of the university, together with the statement of reasons, shall be placed on the next board of regents' meeting agenda for the information of the board if requested.
-At the request of either the president of the university or the alliance, the alliance action which has been modified or disapproved shall be brought before the board for action.
-The decision of the board of regents is final.
+Staff Alliance actions which are modified or disapproved by the UA president, together with the statement of reasons, shall be placed on the next UA

+Board of Regents' meeting agenda for the information of the board if requested.
+At the request of either the UA presidentor the alliance, the alliance action which has been modified or disapproved shall be brought before the board for action.
+The decision of the UA Board of Regents is final.

 Article 11.
 Handbook

-The Staff Alliance shall annually submit a directory of Staff Alliance members, a description of the Staff Alliance and how it works, and the annual Staff Alliance calendar to the executive officer for inclusion in the governance handbook.
-This handbook shall be distributed to the UA Board of Regents and to the shared governance groups.
+The Staff Alliance shall annually submit a directory of Staff Alliance members, a description of the Staff Alliance and how it works, and the annual Staff Alliance calendar to the System Governance executive officer for inclusion in the governance handbook.
+This handbook shall be posted online and publicly available.

 Article 12.
 Reports

-The Staff Alliance shall annually prepare a report of activities.
-This report shall be submitted to the executive officer for compilation into a single annual report of governance activities for submission to the UA president and the UA Board of Regents.
-The executive officer shall maintain Staff Alliance communications electronically and prepare system governance news for inclusion in electronic and printed newsletters.
+The alliance chair or designee shall prepare a report of alliance activities.
+This report shall be submitted to the System Governance executive officer for compilation into a single report of governance activities for submission to the UA president and the UA Board of Regents as part of the agenda for regular UA Board of Regents’ meetings.
+The System Governance executive officer shall also maintain alliance electronic and written communications systems.

 Staff Alliance